sovity/DataSpaceConnector/docs/pages/communication/v6/provider.md

 resource.
 For this, add the IDs to the sample list.
 The connector checks if the values are valid uri and match known resource offers.
 If this is not the case, you will get a code 400 as a response.

+To make the example listed above work, remove the list entry for the property `samples` or create a different ressource and use the respective URI for that sample.

 ---

 **Note**: Be aware that the payment modality attribute has nothing to do with the contract